 8 weeks pregnant symptoms

-Now that you are well-versed with your 8 weeks pregnant baby size, let us understand some pregnancy symptoms you may feel at 8 weeks pregnant.
+Now that you are well-versed with the size of your baby at 8 weeks in womb, let us understand some pregnancy symptoms you may feel at 8 weeks pregnant.
 The symptoms you've been experiencing so far may continue this week, and some new ones may also appear.

 In your eighth week of pregnancy, you may experience the following symptoms: